shuai-yang/Web-Development/README.md

 This JavaScript application performs CRUD(Create, Read, Update, and Delete) operations for blog posts.
-It was built from scratch purly with NodeJS, Express and my own custom style sheet without using bootstrap or any prebuilt framework such as React.
+It was built from scratch purely with NodeJS, Express and my own custom style sheet without using bootstrap or any prebuilt framework such as React.
 It interacts with a MongoDB to store and retrieve data.

 ## How to run this website